g7/kernel-module-zram-jolla/README.md

 **NOTE**: this repository **DOES NOT** contain everything needed to compile zram.

 You need:
  - A working mer Platform SDK environment
+ - A working Jolla device
  - The Jolla kernel sources
  - Lots of patience

 Put a snapshot of the Jolla kernel (the __very__ same version you have on device) in the SOURCES/ directory, using the notation sailfishos_kernel_jolla_msm8930-%{version}.tar.bz2.